Sporting calendar 2018: Major events of the year

 8: Football - Women's World Cup qualifying - Northern Ireland v Netherlands; Russia v England

-9: Rugby union - Australia v Ireland, Brisbane; South Africa v England, Johannesburg; NB: Wales and Scotland schedule TBA
+9: Rugby union - Australia v Ireland, Brisbane; South Africa v England, Johannesburg; Argentina v Wales; Canada v Scotland

 9: Cricket - England women v South Africa women, first ODI, Worcester